What is usability testing?

 Running in-person, well-designed, objective, and properly executed studies is the most effective way of learning how well your product performs in real-world circumstances.
 You and your team can validate whether your target audience understands your product and how they best interact with it.
 You can expect to uncover how to best refine the product's design to make the interaction as fluid and intuitive as possible while reducing user errors and frustrations.
 You save money and time by identifying and fixing design issues early in the product's development, which could otherwise result in costly reworking and customer service calls.
 Usability testing gives you the chance to learn more about your end-user’s needs as they relate to the product as well as how well your product stacks up against the competition.
 Above all, by integrating usability testing into your development process, you can expect to increase your user's acceptance, which can increase sales and improve your organization’s overall reputation for quality.

-What can I expect to get out of this webinar?
+What can I expect to get out of this presentation?

 While the concept of a usability study seems simple, it takes skill to design, execute and interpret the results.
 This interactive webinar will introduce you to the usability testing methods and the areas you need to master in order to produce reliable and actionable results.